Acosta-gh/Acosta-GH/README.md

 ## Recent Projects

-- Currently building applications focusing on scalable architectures and clean code.
+- Currently rebuilding my portfolio with production-ready projects focused on scalable architecture and clean, maintainable code, without relying on AI.

 ## Areas of Interest